michelenzoetoundi/michelenzoetoundi/README.md

 ## 👋 Hi !
 I'm Michel Enzo Etoundi
 - I have an engineering background in information & communication technologies, with +2 years of experience as Solutions Sales Engineer.
-- I'm interested in Data Science as a mean of describing and predicting reality.
+- I'm interested in Data Science as a mean of describing and predicting human's experience.
 - I use Python, R, SQL, Tableau as software tools.

 #### 🧭 Here is my Data Science's Journey